… or a DIY PCB milling machine

 This build, except for being more compact, also received some cosmetic changes.

 The electronics box and PSU are now sitting on the sides of a frame.

 I’ve added some radiators to NEMA17 stepper motors and 3D printed a box for on/off switches.

 I’ve also run some tests with milling hardwood.

 … and the journey continues

-Moreover, building and working with these machines gave me a better insight into world of CNC, therefore Cyclone is an awesome project for everyone who wanna start learning cool CNC stuff at home without spending crapload of money :)
+Moreover, building and working with these machines gave me a better insight into the world of CNC, therefore Cyclone is an awesome project for everyone who wanna start learning cool CNC stuff at home without spending a crapload of money 🙂

-At the end, I would like to thank Carlos and all folks involved in creating software, hardware upgrades and all other details without which this awesome project couldn't grow and evolve.
+In the end, I would like to thank Carlos and all folks involved in creating software, hardware upgrades, and all other details without which this awesome project couldn’t grow and evolve.